jwmcfar2/IntelDSA_Analysis/README.md

 # IntelDSA Analysis

-Private Repo Exploring Intel DSA Architecture and Analysis
+Repo Exploring Intel Data Streaming Accelerator (DSA) Architecture and Analysis

 # Scripts (IntelDSA_Analysis/myScripts/)

 Scripts were written with the intention of running them FROM the root folder (IntelDSA_Analysis/), using them from another folder may cause issues.

 I tried to make them as general as possible to maximize different usecases for different users/purposes.

+# System Environment

+- Red Hat Enterprise Linux release 9.3 (Plow)
+- GCC v11.4.1
+- Any/All Libraries Needed for AVX, AMX, SSE<=4, DSA
+- Root permission needed to initially config DSA (program can be ran via user-space)

 # Use DSATest